Logo

 Matt Gaetz joined state senator Greg Evers in proposing legislation to eliminate the federal ethanol content mandate that 10 percent of gasoline sold in Florida contain ethanol; Governor Rick Scott signed the legislation in May 2013.

-Matt Gaetz was one of two members to vote against a Florida bill against revenge porn in 2015, after having successfully blocked the bill previously.
+In 2015, Matt Gaetz was one of two members to vote against a Florida bill which criminalized revenge porn, due to "personal animosity".

 When his subcommittee was considering legislation that would keep suspects' mugshots off the Internet until their convictions, Matt Gaetz brought up his 2008 arrest and non-conviction, arguing that his mistakes made him who he is and that publicly available mugshots "could be a problem for those unaccustomed to publicity".